BrentFarris/TheLastValkyrie/docs/commander-x16-video-memory.md

 | arg 2 |      $9f20     | Low address for video memory  |
 | arg 3 |      $9f23     | Data address for video memory |

+Check out the comments in the following code, you might also want to look back and forth between the code and the above table to get the full picture.
 ```asm
 *=$0801
 !byte $01,$08,$0b,$08,$01,$00,$9e,$32,$30,$36,$31,$00,$00,$00